Legend-Raj/Network_Packet_Sniffer/README.md

 ## ⚠️ Disclaimer

 This project is intended for educational purposes only.
 Capturing network traffic may violate network privacy policies, so **ensure you have permission** before using it on any network.

-## 🛡️ License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

 ---